Utah State Fair: The fair

-During the nineteenth century the fair was held irregularly.
-The Society's amazing persistence and determination to keep the fair and the Society itself alive in the face of menacing obstacles, is one of the vivid chapters in the history of frontier life in Utah.
+During the nineteenth century, the fair was held irregularly.
+The Society's determination to keep both the fair and itself alive despite adversity is one notable chapter in the history of frontier life in Utah.
 It was the intent from the beginning to hold an annual fair, but there were lean years when the pioneers had little to exhibit and no fairs were held.

 The housing of the Fair had always presented a difficult problem.
 For many years the exposition was shuffled from place to place, held at any suitable quarters that could be borrowed or hired.

 The first Territorial fair in 1856 was held at the Deseret Store and Tithing Office, the Social Hall was home to the second fair until 1860 when the fair returned to the Deseret Store.

 Statements of elderly Utah residents interviewed for the Fair's Golden Jubilee in 1928, recount that the exhibits in early fairs were meager, but that the public showed keen interest and eagerly sought space to exhibit the products of their homes, shops, and fields.

 The records from the 1863 Fair show this interest from the following awards; "Best boar, ornamental basket, ladies' straw hat, best work table, picture frame, pair of woolen hose, bull 4 years old, patch-work quilt, best bread, sample cotton, door lock, mare colt, six brooms, six carrots, red cabbages, best map of Utah, best collection garden seeds, best shoe laces, best white gooseberries, best acre of flax, best Enfield rifle, best plaid flannel, best brown mare, best gross matches, best shoe blacking, two weaver's reeds, best sample soap, best early peaches, best quart turpentine, best peck potatoes, best penmanship, 2 ewes, ornamental needle work, best fall pear, best verbena, best phlox, best butter, best sign painting, best Jersey, best baby chair, best sweet potato, best cotton gingham, best 100 pounds flour."